jxrlee/codepath-facebook-navigation/README.md

 ######More
 - Add a scrollable view of the "More" page.
+- Upon tapping Log Out, return to the login screen.
 - Add a UIRefreshControl for a pull to refresh.
 - After a pull to refresh, delay for 2 seconds before ending.
 	- Every other time, display an error message.